-Since our first Habitat for Humanity ReStore opened in Canton in 2005, over 3,000 tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
-Now that we’ve opened our second ReStore in Canton, there are more opportunities to donate, shop, and save items from landfills.
+Since Habitat for Humanity ReStore opened in Canton in 2005, thousands and thousands of tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
+At ReStore, every donation and purchase helps us build and renovate homes with hard-working east central Ohio families and children.

 Giving Our All

-Habitat for Humanity East Central Ohio is a leader among U.S. Habitat for Humanity ministries and we’ve been named the #1 affiliate in Ohio.
-Since 1995, we’ve remained in the top thirty Habitat for Humanity ministries in the nation.
+Habitat for Humanity East Central Ohio is a leader among U.S. Habitat for Humanity ministries.
+We’ve been named the #1 affiliate in Ohio, and since 1995, we’ve remained in the top thirty Habitat for Humanity ministries in the nation.
 We take these honors seriously and work tirelessly toward our ministry’s mission.